 The control wine in the trial has no MOG added.
 The trials then either add four increasing amounts of frosted petioles into the wine, or four increasing amounts of frosted leaves.
 This will allow the researchers to see how each MOG is independently impacting the wine.

 Understanding the impact of the frost will allow the researchers to provide the industry with best practice guidelines and details on managing the unfavourable characteristics.

-Aubie and Reynolds are looking to secure funding to continue this work.
+Aubie and CCOVI are looking to secure funding to continue this work.
 Next, they’ll examine how the unfavourable characteristics are impacted by alcohol and heat extraction; the amount of time grapes and MOG are soaked prior to ferment; and the impact different yeast strains have.